SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/09-EvaluatorPrimitives.md

 Before diving into how _primitive methods_ are executed, let us introduce the third component in place: the _interpreter primitives_.
 A primitive is a piece of code \(another method\) defined in the interpreter that will be executed when a primitive method is executed.

-To make parallel between our interpreter and the Pharo virtual machine, the virtual machine is executing a C-function is executed when a primitive method is executed.
+To make a parallel between our interpreter and the Pharo virtual machine, the virtual machine is executing a C-function is executed when a primitive method is executed.

 The interpreter defines a set of supported primitives with unique ids.
 In our case, for example, the primitive with id `1` implements the behavior that adds up two integers.

-When a primitive method is activated, it first looks-up what _primitive_ to execute based on its primitive id number, and executes it.
+When a primitive method is activated, it first looks up what _primitive_ to execute based on its primitive id number, and executes it.
 The primitive performs some validations if required, executes the corresponding behavior, and returns either with a success if everything went ok, or a failure if there was a problem.
 On success, the method execution returns with the value computed by the primitive.
 On failure, the body of the method is executed instead.
 Because of this, the body of a primitive method is also named the "fall-back code".